A Real Story of How to Open Medical Practice in Canada + List of Software Required

 The reason it is a major challenge is that it is a law and you have to adhere to the law at any cost.

 Simply put, when a clinic handles patient data on either software/app/server/website or on paper, that clinic must adhere to our country’s data privacy laws.

-Talking about Ontario, there is PHIPA which is healthcare-specific law and PIPEDA which is the federal-level law - apply to medical clinics.
+Talking about Ontario, there is PHIPA which is healthcare-specific law and PIPEDA which is a federal-level law - that applies to medical clinics.